awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 You can define a maximum of 5 local secondary indexes\.

- There is an initial limit of 20 global secondary indexes per table\.
-To request a service limit increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+ There is an initial quota of 20 global secondary indexes per table\.
+To request a service quota increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.

 You can create or delete only one global secondary index per `UpdateTable` operation\.